 Wisconsin, Eau Claire County, Chippewa County and La Crosse County COVID-19 update

 EAU CLAIRE, Wis.
-(WEAU) - The state of Wisconsin saw an increase of 2,533 COVID-19 cases today bringing the state total to 97,279 positive tests.
-There was a total of seven more deaths bringing the total to 1,238.
+(WEAU) - The state of Wisconsin had an increase of 2,283 positive COVID-19 tests to increase the total to 99,562 positive cases throughout the state.
+Three new people have died from the virus bringing the state total to 1,241.

-In Eau Claire County, there was a total of 78 new positive tests bringing the county total to 1,476.
-There are no new deaths keeping the total at six.
+In Eau Claire County, there was a total of 51 new positive COVID-19 tests, bringing the county total to 1,527.

+La Crosse County saw an increase of 100 COVID-19 cases, bringing the county total to 2,475.

-As for La Crosse County, there were a total of 254 new positive tests bringing the total to 2,375 positive COVID-19 tests.
+As for Dunn County, they has 32 new COVID-19 cases, bringing the county total to 351.

 Copyright 2020 WEAU.
 All rights reserved.